Anoka-Hennepin School Board

 Watch meetings, view upcoming meeting agendas, or view previous meeting archives at the Anoka-Hennepin Schools Granicus site.
 The site is updated within 24 hours after each School Board meeting with a video archive.
 View a full list of scheduled meetings for the 2022-23 school year.

 The mission of Anoka-Hennepin Schools is to effectively educate each student for success.
-The district serves 38,677 preK-12 students and 247,394 residents living in 13 communities.
+The district serves 37,745 PreK-12 students and 248,000 residents living in 13 communities across 172 square miles.
 Anoka-Hennepin Schools operates 26 elementary schools, six middle schools, and five high schools, plus alternative middle, high school, special education, and early learning sites.
-The student demographic profile includes 40% students of color, and 7% English learner students.
-Additionally, 33% of students qualify for free and/or reduced lunch status, and 16% of students are receiving special education services.
+The student demographic profile includes 42% students of color, and 9% English learner students.
+Additionally, 42% of students qualify for free and/or reduced lunch status, and 16% of students are receiving special education services.

 We ask legislators to consider funding and policy decisions that will support Anoka-Hennepin Schools.

-- Increase the Safe Schools levy and state aid to allow the hiring of more support staff to address student mental and chemical health challenges.
+- Increase capacity for Safe Schools revenue through levy and the addition of state aid to support student mental and chemical health,

 Address staffing challenges